Should you be adding ETFs to your portfolio? Are they worth the hype? Here we are answering all your questions about ETFs.

 Though ETFs sound like a good investment option, you should be aware that they are not as liquid as mutual funds.
 However, it is a good option if you are considering diversifying your portfolio.

 About Koshex: We are a new-age wealth management platform and we like to educate people about various investment products.
-You can also invest in Mutual Funds, Smart Deposits, Digital Gold through our platform.
+You can also invest in Mutual Funds, Smart Deposits, and Digital Gold through our platform.
 If you are unable to pick the right one, you can ask our AI to choose a solution that will be customized for your goals and needs.
 Head to our platform today to start your financial journey!